 Due to the schedule of classes in the College of Medicine, most leaves of absence will require a return date of at least one year from the date the leave was granted in order for the student to return to the same semester of class in which they left.
 Federal educational loan regulations state that when a student borrower ceases to be enrolled at least half-time for 180 days (6 months) in any 12-month period, the borrower will be considered as withdrawn from school for loan repayment purposes.
 At that point, the school is required to calculate the amount of financial aid the student earned and the amount of financial aid that must be returned.
 These calculations are based on the time the student was enrolled.
-The percentage of the semester the student completed is the percentage of aid the student has earned.
 The percentage of the semester the student did not complete is considered the percentage of unearned aid and must be returned to the lender.
 However, once a student completes 60% of the semester, the student has earned 100% of the aid they received for that semester.